Friedrich Halm: Literary work

-From an early age, Halm showed an aptitude for fictional narrative, perhaps first exemplified in Die Abendgenossen, written when Halm was in his early twenties.
-Another early novella from this period, Ein Abend zu L, contains insights on sex and homosexuality which anticipate Freudian psycho-analytical notions.
+From an early age, Halm showed an aptitude for fictional narrative, perhaps first exemplified in Die Abendgenossen, written when Halm was in his early twenties and containing seeming support for close (possibly homo-amorous) male bonding and friendship.
+Another early novella from this period, Ein Abend zu L, likewise contains insights on sex and homosexuality which anticipate Freudian psycho-analytical notions.
 Dr. Tony Page writes on this:

 "In view of its daring delineations of human sexuality and repressed sexual urges, its potentially progressive view of same-sex love and general exploration of the human psyche in the grip of passion, Ein Abend zu L. constitutes a remarkable early 19th-century literary document, providing pre-echoes of psycho-analytical ideas that would take the Western world by storm less than a century later."

-Halm's other short stories and novellas, which tend to focus on spiritual issues and self-destructive monomaniacal characters, are meant to be psychologically insightful—especially his earliest major story, Das Auge Gottes ("The Eye of God"), a lengthy novella written in 1826, about the supernatural reverberations of the blasphemous act of the desecration of a holy icon, and his final narrative piece, Das Haus an der Veronabrücke ("The House on Verona Bridge"), centering on the inner collapse of a man given over to a morally repellent but overriding idée fixe (the enforced sexual coupling of his wife with another man).
+Halm's other short stories and novellas, which tend to focus on spiritual issues and self-destructive monomaniacal characters, are psychologically insightful—especially his earliest major story, Das Auge Gottes ("The Eye of God"), a lengthy novella written in 1826, about the supernatural reverberations of the blasphemous act of the desecration of a holy icon, and his final narrative piece, Das Haus an der Veronabrücke ("The House on Verona Bridge"), centering on the inner collapse of a man given over to a morally repellent but overriding idée fixe (the enforced sexual coupling of his wife with another man).
 His novella, Die Marzipan-Lise ("Marzipan Lise"), is credited with being one of the first "criminal fiction tales" of German literature and is now available as an audio book on CD.
 Furthermore, the composer, Brahms, used some of Halm's verses as the basis for a number of his Lieder, as did composer Pauline Volkstein.

 Overall it can be said that it is as a short-story or "novella" writer that Halm has secured a place in the history of German/Austrian literature.
 His novellas mark Halm out as a writer of talent, psychological penetration and substance.
 His novella, The House at Verona Bridge (Das Haus an der Veronabruecke) alone stands as a milestone in 19th-century Austrian literature for its probing and insightful treatment of an obsessive mentality that inevitably leads its possessor into tragedy and death.